Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Methods

-The spatial network operates in a pointwise fashion, ingesting the input vector $\mb{x}$ for any desired location in the problem domain and outputting hidden vector $\mb{h}_{x}$.
-The parameter network ingests vector $\pmb{\mu}$ as its input and outputs vector $\mb{w}_{\mu} \in \mathbb{R}^{(n_{q} \times n_{h}) + n_{q}}$, which is reshaped and split into weight matrix $\mb{W}_{\mu} \in \mathbb{R}^{n_{q} \times n_{h}}$ and bias vector $\mb{b}_{\mu} \in \mathbb{R}^{n_{q}}$.
-The network linear output layer combines the outputs of the parameter and spatial networks as shown in Equation \ref{eq:output}.
-Thus, the action of the parameter network is to predict the weights and biases for the the linear output layer of the overall network, and the action of the spatial network is to provide the final hidden state.
-Alternatively, matrix $\mb{W}_{\mu}$ may be viewed as a basis matrix dependent on the problem parameters, while final hidden state $\mb{h}_{x}$ are the coordinates to that basis for a specific location $\mb{x}$.
-Matrix $\mb{W}_{\mu}$ is reused for every spatial location where a prediction is desired, while a new $\mb{h}_{x}$ is required.
-This means generating a prediction for a given case requires one forward pass of the parameter network and as many forward passes of the spatial network as there are spatial locations.
-Figure \ref{f:NIDS_schematic} shows a schematic diagram of the framework which emphasizes reuse of $\mb{w}_{\mu}$.
+In equation \ref{eq:param}, the flattened output $\mb{w}_{\mu}$ is split and reshaped appropriately to form $\mb{W}_{\mu}$ and $\mb{b}_{\mu}$.
+Thus, the parameter network generates the weights and biases for the linear output layer of the main network, and the spatial network provides the final hidden state.
+Alternatively, $\mb{W}_{\mu}$ may be viewed as a basis matrix dependent on the problem parameters, while final hidden state $\mb{h}_{x}$ are the coordinates to that basis for a specific location in space $\mb{x}$. $\mb{W}_{\mu}$ is reused for every spatial location where a prediction is desired, while a new $\mb{h}_{x}$ is required.
+Thus, a prediction for a given case requires one forward-pass of the parameter network and as many forward-passes of the spatial network as there are spatial locations, much like DV-Hnet.
+Figure \ref{f:NIDS_schematic} shows a schematic diagram which emphasizes reuse of $\mb{w}_{\mu}$.

 \FloatBarrier